leochilds/refactored-disco/docs/tutorial/stage02_fuzzing/README.md

 # Stage 02: Fuzzing and Crash Analysis

-With the naive UTF-8 handling still in place we can unleash libFuzzer against `read_sanitized_line`.
-The target already lives under `fuzz/fuzz_targets/read_sanitized_line.rs`, but the command below shows how the harness would be generated from scratch in a real project.
+With the ASCII-only trimming still in place we can unleash libFuzzer against `sanitize_display_label`.
+The harness asserts that any accepted label must remain visible after full Unicode trimming.
+Non-breaking spaces defeat the buggy implementation, so the assertion fires almost immediately.

 ## Reproduce the buggy state